bevyengine/bevy/crates/bevy_ptr/README.md

 `&UnsafeCell<T>` is the first step away from safety. `UnsafeCell` is the *only* way to get a mutable borrow from an immutable one in the language, so it's the base primitive for all interior mutability in the language: `Cell<T>`, `RefCell<T>`, `Mutex<T>`, `RwLock<T>`, etc. are all built on top of
 `UnsafeCell<T>`.
-To safety convert `&UnsafeCell<T>` into a `&T` or `&mut T`, the caller must guarentee that all simultaneous access follow Rust's aliasing rules.
+To safety convert `&UnsafeCell<T>` into a `&T` or `&mut T`, the caller must guarantee that all simultaneous access follow Rust's aliasing rules.

 `NonNull<T>` takes quite a step down from the aforementioned types.
-In addition to allowing aliasing, it's the first pointer type on this list to drop both lifetimes and the alignment guarentees of borrows.
-The only guarentees it provides are that the pointer is not null, and that it points to a valid instance of type `T`.
+In addition to allowing aliasing, it's the first pointer type on this list to drop both lifetimes and the alignment guarantees of borrows.
+The only guarantees it provides are that the pointer is not null, and that it points to a valid instance of type `T`.
 If you've ever worked with C++, `NonNull<T>` is very close to a C++ reference (`T&`).

 `*const T` and `*mut T` are what most developers with a background in C or C++ would consider pointers.